AR-js-org/AR.js-threejs/README.md

 - [x] Utils

 ## Examples
-For now, you can find one **example** in vanilla JS and another one in Typescript in the **example-ts** folder.
+For now, you can find two vanilla JS examples in the **examples** folder and another one in Typescript in the **example-ts** folder.
 More examples will be added in a near future.